danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="account.resetNotifySettings.html" name="account.resetNotifySettings">Resets all notification settings from users and groups: account.resetNotifySettings</a>

+* <a href="contacts.resolvePhone.html" name="contacts.resolvePhone">Resolve a phone number to get user info, if their privacy settings allow it: contacts.resolvePhone</a>

 * <a href="account.getAuthorizationForm.html" name="account.getAuthorizationForm">Returns a Telegram Passport authorization form for sharing data with a service: account.getAuthorizationForm</a>

 * <a href="account.getWallPapers.html" name="account.getWallPapers">Returns a list of available wallpapers: account.getWallPapers</a>